ccabello99/pymodaq_plugins_pixelink/README.rst

 Installation instructions
 =========================
-* Tested on PyMoDAQ version 4.1.1
+* Tested on PyMoDAQ version 5.0.5
 * Tested on Windows 11
 * Must install legacy "Device Driver for USB Cameras" &  "Device Driver for GigE Cameras", and corresponding IC4 Drivers from https://www.theimagingsource.com/en-us/support/download/ before running
+* Config files are needed for different camera models.
+Examples for DMK-42BUC03 and DMK-33GR0134 are given in the resources directory.